amrmsab/ELEC390QueensU/setup/README.md

 2. Installed Duckietown dependencies and the shell
 3. Learned about the terminal
 4. Installed Python and some required modules
-5. Tested our Python installation with a basic script
+5. Tested your Python installation with a basic script

 ## Operating System Setup

 The Duckietown ecosystem is based upon a flavour of the [Linux operating system](https://www.linux.com/what-is-linux/) called [Ubuntu](https://ubuntu.com/desktop).
 Officially, Duckietown only supports Ubuntu Linux distributions and has unofficial support for MacOS, but does not support Windows natively
-(see this [page](https://docs.duckietown.com/daffy/opmanual-duckiebot/setup/setup_laptop/index.html) for more information.
+(see this [page](https://docs.duckietown.com/daffy/opmanual-duckiebot/setup/setup_laptop/index.html) for more information).

 Depending on the computer and the operating system (OS) that you have, you have a number of options for running Ubuntu on your machine.
 <ol>
   <li>You can install Ubuntu as the only OS on your machine.</li>
-  <li>You can install an Ubuntu OS alongside your other operating system - i.e., you will have two OSes that you will have to select between when booting up your machine.
+  <li>You can install Ubuntu OS alongside your other operating system - i.e., you will have two OSes that you will have to select between when booting up your machine.
 This is known as "dual-booting"</li>
   <li>You can install a piece of software called a virtual machine (VM) that provides a virtual computer that exists in software on top of your host machine and install Ubuntu on that VM.</li>
   <li>If you have Windows 11 on your Laptop, you can install a program called Windows Subsystem for Linux (WSL), a lightweight VM developed by Microsoft for hosting Linux OSs.</li>
 </ol>